sage-code/maj/basic.md

 verb: vidu  = to see

-* io vidu'pa ta un'foa!  = I have seen you one time!
+* jo vidu'pa ta un'foa!  = I have seen you one time!
 * su vidu'pa vo ni'foa!  = He have never seen y'all!
 * tu vidu'fa ma suv!     = You will see me often!
 * nu podo vidu'ia zu amu!= We can see them now!